Browse A-Z

 • It may feel like a deep ache, or a stabbing, burning pain.

-• It may feel like it is coming from the joints, although the joints are not affected.
+• It may feel like it is coming from the joints, although the joints are not affected and appear normal.

 People with fibromyalgia tend to wake up with body pain and stiffness.
 For some people, pain improves during the day and gets worse at night.
 Some people have pain all day long.